 Coping and support

-You may feel frustrated, upset or overwhelmed upon learning you or your loved one has heart disease.
-Fortunately, there are ways to help cope with heart disease or improve your condition.
-These include:
+You may feel frustrated, upset or overwhelmed upon learning that you or your loved one has heart disease.
+Here are some ways to help cope with heart disease or improve your condition:

-Support groups.
+- Support groups.
 Turning to friends and family for support is essential, but if you need more help, talk to your doctor about joining a support group.
-You may find that talking about your concerns with others with similar difficulties can help.
+You may find that talking about your concerns with others in similar situations can help.

-Continued medical checkups.
-If you have a recurring or chronic heart condition, regularly check in with your doctor to make sure you're properly managing your heart condition.
+- Continued medical checkups.
+If you have a recurring or long-term (chronic) heart condition, regularly check in with your doctor to make sure you're properly managing your heart condition.